 If this does not help and the tantrums are getting you down, ask your health visitor, school, practice nurse or general practitioner for advice.
 Many parents and carers find parenting programmes like Triple P or Webster Stratton groups helpful.
 Sometimes more specialist help from child and adolescent mental health services (CAMHS) may be required, especially when there are other worrying difficulties for the child, or when tantrums occur too long and often, with the child hurting themself or others.

-Content used with permission from the Royal College of Psychiatrists website: Dealing with tantrums (March 2012, due for review March 2014).
+Content used with permission from the Royal College of Psychiatrists website: Dealing with tantrums.
 Copyright for this leaflet is with the Royal College of Psychiatrists.